scalacenter/scalafix/docs/users/installation.md

 ## SNAPSHOT

-Our CI publishes a snapshot release to Sonatype on every merge into master.
+Our CI publishes a snapshot release to Sonatype on every merge into main.
 Each snapshot release has a unique version number, jars don't get overwritten.

 If using the sbt plugin